Chessforeva/Lua4chess/README.txt

 ---------

 1. polybase.bat - a polyglot book reader sample
-   (small_book.bin is a short-test file of junk records)
+   (book_small.bin is a short-test file of junk records)

 2. abkbase.bat - an Arena book reader sample